Audiveris/audiveris/docs/_pages/ui_tools/text.md

 EndingNumber,
 EndingText.

+### Plain Sentence

-A "plain" sentence is any sentence which is assigned a role different from ChordName and Lyrics.
+A "plain" sentence is any sentence which is assigned a role different from Lyrics.

 Following an OCR recognition (OMR engine or manual OCR), the role of each resulting sentence is determined by some heuristics.